jtuz/dotfiles/README.md

 ## Special thanks

 - To @siduck for his great work with [NvChad](https://github.com/NvChad/NvChad) and [chadwm](https://github.com/siduck/chadwm)
-- Derek Taylor for his amazing job special with xmonad, [Check his repo](https://gitlab.com/dwt1/dotfiles)
+- Derek Taylor for his great work special with xmonad, [Check his repo](https://gitlab.com/dwt1/dotfiles)

 ## Caveats

-Dot files have dependencies, this are some of I use.
+Dot files have dependencies, this are some I use.

 * Irssi
 * Github token